goswinr/Fittings/Doc/READMEnuget.md

 FsEx.Wpf is a collection of utilities for working with WPF in F#.
 It has
 * A persistent Window class that will remember its size and position on screen after each change.
 * Utilities for synchronization, global error handling, Dependency Properties, Commands, and ViewModels
+* A class for loading and saving simple app settings async called `PersistentSettings`

 This Library carries the `FsEx` prefix, but has no dependency on https://github.com/goswinr/FsEx.